wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 ### Performance

+- We can use the asynchronous `Session#executeAsync` method whenever we are issuing multiple requests for data to the Cassandra cluster.

 - Add some performance tests!
   - How does this perform versus HBase?
   - How does this perform versus bare-bones Cassandra?